Insights From Insurance for Fair Machine Learning: A Brief History of Insurance Rationalities

-A key player in this development was Adolphe Quetelet, a Belgian astronomer, who initiated the study of ``social physics'' by attempting to discover natural laws about human behaviour.
+A key player in this development was Adolphe Quetelet, a Belgian astronomer, who initiated the study of ``social physics'' by attempting to discover natural laws about human behaviour \citep{mcfall2011good}.
 Quetelet's innovation was the transposition of one sense of the concept \textit{average} to a different one.
 Consider first the familiar aggregating sense of average, where a set of commensurate objects is summarized in a single number.
 A prima facie different sense of average is as the single true value of some measurement problem, from which one can obtain a set of noisy measurements.
-The radical conceptual move was then to transpose the second to the first sense, thereby viewing the individuals of a population as many realizations of some abstract \textit{average man} \citep{ewald1990norms,mcfall2011good}.
-In this way, the rates of birth, death and other social phenomena could be attributed to this fictional average man.
-Contemporarily, we should speak of the average human; for consistency with the literature, we stick with the term `average man'.
-In the context of the workplace accident and insurance, in line with the imaginary of the average man, the focus shifted from the unique, individual experience (the object of a juridical trial) to an objectification based on the average occurrence \citep{krippner2023unmasked}.
-With regard to how this influences the notion of personhood, \citet{dean1998risk} writes \begin{quote} Insurance practices displace the abstract, invariant norm of a responsible juridical subject with an individuality relative to other members of an insured population, an `average sociological individuality'. \end{quote} Quetelet's fiction of the average man has made an impact on the insurance sector \citep{mcfall2011good}: identifying the individual with an average is at the core of actuarial practice.
+The radical conceptual move was then to transpose the second to the first sense, thereby viewing the individuals of a population as many realizations of some abstract \textit{average human}\footnote{ The original term was ``average man''. } \citep{ewald1990norms,mcfall2011good}.
+In this way, the rates of birth, death and other social phenomena could be attributed to this fictional average human.
+In the context of the workplace accident and insurance, in line with the imaginary of the average human, the focus shifted from the unique, individual experience (the object of a juridical trial) to an objectification based on the average occurrence \citep{krippner2023unmasked}.
+With regard to how this influences the notion of personhood, \citet{dean1998risk} writes \begin{quote} Insurance practices displace the abstract, invariant norm of a responsible juridical subject with an individuality relative to other members of an insured population, an `average sociological individuality'. \end{quote} Quetelet's fiction of the average human has made an impact on the insurance sector \citep{mcfall2011good}: identifying the individual with an average is at the core of actuarial practice.
 Indeed, the question of how individuals relate to the aggregates they make up is, as we suggest in line with \citet{krippner2023unmasked}, runs through the history of insurance.
 Moreover, we argue in Section~\ref{sec:aggvsind} that it is a major concern for fair machine learning, too.

 Although insurance increasingly relied on probability and statistics, the available quantification methods at the level of the collective severely limited the possibility of actually `knowing' the risk of an individual \citep{barry2019rationality}.
 With improved actuarial methods, new possibilities for segmentation of the pool have opened up, which have led also to the rise of a new fairness notion that is successively contributing to the erosion of solidarity.